Talha-Ali-5365/JARVIS/README.md

 - `readFile`: Reads content from specified files
 - `writeFile`: Creates or updates files with new content
 - `listFiles`: Displays all files in the current directory
-- `encryptFile`: Securely encrypts files using AES-256-CBC
+- `encryptFile`: Securely encrypts files using AES-256 (`Military grade Encryption`)
 - `decryptFile`: Decrypts previously encrypted files

+This tool allows JARVIS to interact with the file system, enabling it to read, write, and manage files as needed.

 ### 2. Terminal Command Execution
 Secure and controlled terminal command execution with built-in safety features: